pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 **Goal:** Using RBAC role definitions, lock down access to data and resources within the applications to the appropriate roles.
 Ensure access to data and resources are controlled based on permissions applied to roles.
 This will simplify security management and reduce risk of improper access across the organization.

-**Provide Authorization Using Role Based Access Control for Custom Applications** Custom applications should verify access and capabilities for user and service principals using the same unified identity strategy the rest of the organization uses where possible.
+**Provide Authorization Using Role Based Access Control for Custom Applications**

+Custom applications should verify access and capabilities for user and service principals using the same unified identity strategy the rest of the organization uses where possible.

 Using the same strategy means access to the same roles defined in RBAC and this means a global role-based approach can be applied to the organization which reduces management complexity and overhead, as well as making the management of roles and assignment more centralized.

 **Goal:** Within the secure workflow of custom applications, apply RBAC checks based on roles found in access claims from the unified identity strategy to make decisions within the custom application workflow as to what actions the authenticated principal can take.
 This secures endpoints that users and services can integrate with and ensures that custom applications are secured using the same unified strategy as the rest of the organization.

-**Provide Robust Application Deployment to Improve Stability and Security** For deployment, application reliability and security can be improved by using consistent development, verification, and deployment practices.
+**Provide Robust Application Deployment to Improve Stability and Security**

+For deployment, application reliability and security can be improved by using consistent development, verification, and deployment practices.

-Using a dedicated, secure pipeline build tool-chain as the official deployment source will reduce the probability of injecting security risks into Production.
+Using a dedicated, secure pipeline build tool-chain as the official deployment source will reduce the probability of injecting security risks such as vulnerabilities due to poor code quality, lack of testing, or malicious intent, into Production.

 **Goal:** Use consistent deployment processes and practices to ensure stable and secure deployments.

 ### Customer Objections

 1. We are concerned that the addition of other AAD instances to support B2C and B2B guests will require us to recreate all of our accounts and reassign permissions

 2. We are worried about applying RBAC because in the past it has been hard to ensure people get the right access

 3. The Development Team is concerned that further constraining releases will slow down development

 4. The Development Team is also worried about the depth of refactoring required to ensure custom apps can verify actions to roles

 ### Key Design Considerations